Guide to the Upper School 2022-2023

 Prerequisite: C- or better in Algebra II OR department head permission

-Prerequisite: 1.)
-Prerequisite B+ in Algebra II OR department head permission AND current teacher’s signature or 2.)
-Prerequisite B in Algebra II with Trigonometry.
-3.)
-Prerequisite B- in Trigonometry /Finite OR department head permission AND current teacher’s signature OR B- or better in Algebra II with Trigonometry or Trigonometry or department head permission and current instructor’s signature.
+Prerequisite: current teacher’s signature AND 1.)
+B+ in Algebra II or department head permission OR 2.)
+B in Algebra II with Trigonometry OR 3.)
+B- in Trigonometry /Finite OR department head permission

 ADVANCED CALCULUS AB(1 credit)

 The goals of Advanced Calculus AB are two-fold.
 The first is the study of differential and integral calculus including limits, derivatives and integrals.
 It explores the material usually found in the first one and onehalf semesters of a college level calculus course.
 The course encourages the student to begin to acquire sophisticated techniques necessary to learn mathematics.
 Careful examination of examples leads the student to hypothesize various conjectures.
 The second is preparing students to take the Advanced Placement Calculus AB exam given in May.
 In the spring much of the course is dedicated to studying actual released AP exams.
-All students are required to take the Advanced Placement exam.
+AP Test Optional.
 Graphing calculators (TI- 89) are required.
-Prerequisite: B or better in Pre-Calculus or department head permission and current instructor’s signature.

-Prerequisite: B in Pre-Calculus OR department head permission AND current instructor's signature
+Prerequisite: current teacher’s signature AND B in Precalculus or department head permission

 ADVANCED CALCULUS BC(1 credit)

 Advanced Calculus BC is an extension of Calculus AB.
 It covers differential and integral calculus at the same level of understanding as Calculus AB.
 In addition, it covers infinite series, power series, functions in parametric and polar form, and an introduction to differential equations.
 The curriculum is equivalent to the first two semesters of college level calculus.
 In the spring, a large part of the course centers on studying past released AP exams and taking simulated AP exams in preparation for the test in May.
-All students are required to take the Advanced Placement exam.
+AP Test Optional.
 Graphing calculators (TI-89) are required.

-Prerequisite: A in Pre-Calculus AND department head permission AND current instructor's signature
+Prerequisite: current teacher’s signature AND A in Precalculus AND department head permission

 CALCULUS II/III(1 credit)